Engineering

 You don't fight fire with fire.
 You don't secure LLMs with more LLMs.

-The economics are clear: five specialized classifiers running in parallel will always beat a single general-purpose LLM on cost, latency, reliability, and—when properly ensembled—accuracy.
+The economics are clear: multiple specialized classifiers running in parallel will always beat a single general-purpose LLM on cost, latency, reliability, and — when properly ensembled — accuracy.

 The next time someone pitches you an AI security tool that "uses GPT-4 to analyze your prompts," ask them three questions: What's the latency?
 What's the cost per request?
 And what happens when GPT-4 goes down?